 If storage is an issue, clever thinking may be necessary.
 Create shelf space along hallways, under stairs or in alcoves.
 Make the most of storage space under or at the end of beds or combine storage with an additional sleeping or seating area.
 Choose furniture that can perform more than one function: a sofa that can double-up as a bed or a table that has drawers.

 Whatever size of project you undertake in your home, it’s always worth considering how your needs may change in the future.
-If you think you’ll be renovating again soon, look at room layouts that are easy to adapt.
-Our loose lay and rigid core ranges for example are perfect for both temporary and permanent flooring as they are quick and easy to install with little or no adhesive and can be installed over imperfect subfloors.
-The pre-attached acoustic foam backing reduces noise transfer to rooms below by up to 22dB making these formats ideal flooring solutions for playrooms, home offices, bedrooms or loft conversions.
+If you think you’ll be renovating again soon, look at room layouts that are easy to adapt or décor that can changed.
+Our LooseLay and Korlok ranges for example are perfect for both temporary and permanent flooring as they are quick and easy to install with little or no adhesive and fit over imperfect subfloors.
+The pre-attached acoustic foam backing reduces noise transfer to rooms below by up to 19dB making these formats ideal flooring solutions for playrooms, home offices, bedrooms or attic conversions.

-If you’re in need of more ideas about making the most of your space, take a look at our blog on how to choose a floor for a small space.
+If you’re wanting more ideas about making the most of your space then take a look at our blog Creating space or check out our advice on how to choose a floor for a small space.